DoTheEvo/selfhosted-apps-docker/bitwarden_rs/readme.md

   * down the container `docker-compose down`
   * in `bitwarden/bitwarden-data/`</br>
     replace `db.sqlite3` with the backup one `BACKUP.bitwarden.db.sqlite3`</br>
-    replace `attachments` directory with the one from the borg backup repository
+    replace `attachments` directory with the one from the BorgBackup repository
   * start the container `docker-compose up -d`